38--SD MADISON Compact All-Terrain Tracked Carrier

 Scope of Work

-Interested businesses must submit quotations using Standard Form (SF) 1449.
-All quotes and questions should be emailed to jeremy_riva@ios.doi.gov.
-Offerors must include the country of origin and lead time after receipt of order.
-Evaluation will prioritize the ability to meet technical specifications, lead time for delivery, and price.
-Conformance to specifications is considered more favorable than price, with the government reserving the right to award based on best value tradeoffs.
+Interested businesses were required to submit quotations on Standard Form (SF) 1449.
+Quotes and questions were to be emailed to jeremy_riva@ios.doi.gov.
+The offer due date was April 16, 2026, at 1700 local time.
+Offers were evaluated based on the ability to meet technical specifications, lead time for delivery, and price.
+Conformance to specifications was considered more favorable than price, with the government reserving the right to award based on best value tradeoffs.

 Contact Information